 Q: At the same distance above that Manosottara Mountain . . .

 A: Yeah.
 So we have other examples of that.
-There are, well of course the I one already gave of Kalapagrama, is one such example.
+There are, well of course the I one already gave of Kalapa-grama, is one such example.
 The mountains that it’s on are visible to us – the place itself is not.
-It’s a spiritual example, of course that, Vrindavan as a place with its landscape is visible to us; we know where to go on the earth to reach it.
-But you have to go into a higher dimension, so to speak, this time to the spiritual level, to see Goloka Vrindavan there, or the actual spiritual Vrindavan which is there.
-So and if you think of that example again as I far as I can see, you have to go to the three-dimensional place also in order to get there because otherwise one could say, well, you can go to Cincinnati and that would be Vrindavan too if you had the right level of realisation.
+It’s a spiritual example, of course that, Vrindavana as a place with its landscape is visible to us; we know where to go on the earth to reach it.
+But you have to go into a higher-dimension, so to speak, this time to the spiritual level, to see Goloka Vrindavana there, or the actual spiritual Vrindavana which is there.
+So and if you think of that example again as I far as I can see, you have to go to the three-dimensional place also in order to get there because otherwise one could say, well, you can go to Cincinnati and that would be Vrindavana too if you had the right level of realisation.
 But that’s not what you read in the scriptures.
-You are told well that the 32 krosas of land in one region, that’s where the spiritual Vrindavan is on the earth.
+You are told, well, that the 32 krosas of land in one region, that’s where the spiritual Vrindavana is on the earth.

 Q: Would this be like the example of, I think Abbott, who wrote Flatland?